COSCO

 President of COSCO Group Capt.
 Wei Jiafu (left) meets with Deputy Foreign Minister of Greece, Dimitris Kourkoulas (right), 2012.

-China Ocean Shipping Company (COSCO) was a former shipping corporation from 1961 to 2016, owned by the State Council of China.
+China Ocean Shipping Company (COSCO) was a former shipping corporation from 1961 to 2016, owned by the State Council of China and supervised by the State-owned Assets Supervision and Administration Commission of the State Council.
 The company merged with China Shipping Group Company to form China COSCO Shipping Corporation in January 2016.

 COSCO was founded in 1961 as a state-owned shipping and logistics services supplier company.